openstack-archive/fuel-docs/pages/reference-architecture/ovs/0100-neutron-ref-model.rst

   * **br-mgmt** for the Management network
   * **br-storage** for the Storage network

-* Connect each network's bridge with an apropriate NIC bridge using an OVS patch with an apropriate VLAN tag.
+* Connect each network's bridge with an appropriate NIC bridge using an OVS patch with an appropriate VLAN tag.
 * Assign network IP addresses to the corresponding bridges.

 Note that the Admin network IP address is assigned to its NIC directly.